lab1092/blender-manual_ja/manual/preferences/input.rst

 The Numpad keys are used quite often in Blender and are not the same keys as the regular number keys.
 If you have a keyboard without a Numpad (e.g. on a laptop), you can tell Blender to treat the standard number keys as Numpad keys.
-Just check :guilabel:`Emulate Numpad`.
+Just check *Emulate Numpad*.

 View manipulation
 =================

 Orbit Style
    Select how Blender works when you rotate the 3D view (by default :kbd:`MMB`).
 Two styles are available.
-If you come from Maya or Cinema 4D, you will prefer :guilabel:`Turntable`.
+If you come from Maya or Cinema 4D, you will prefer *Turntable*.
 Zoom Style
    Choose your preferred style of zooming in and out with :kbd:`Ctrl-MMB`
       Scale
-         :guilabel:`Scale` zooming depends on where you first click in the view.
-To zoom out, hold :kbd:`ctrl-MMB` while dragging from the edge of the screen towards the center.
-To zoom in, hold :kbd:`ctrl-MMB` while dragging from the center of the screen towards the edge.
+         *Scale* zooming depends on where you first click in the view.
+To zoom out, hold :kbd:`Ctrl-MMB` while dragging from the edge of the screen towards the center.
+To zoom in, hold :kbd:`Ctrl-MMB` while dragging from the center of the screen towards the edge.
       Continue
-         The :guilabel:`Continue` zooming option allows you to control the speed (and not the value) of zooming by moving away from the initial click-point with :kbd:`Ctrl-MMB`.
+         The *Continue* zooming option allows you to control the speed (and not the value) of zooming by moving away from the initial click-point with :kbd:`Ctrl-MMB`.
 Moving up from the initial click-point or to the right will zoom out, moving down or to the left will zoom in.
 The further away you move, the faster the zoom movement will be.
-The directions can be altered by the :guilabel:`Vertical` and :guilabel:`Horizontal` radio buttons and the :guilabel:`Invert Zoom Direction` option.
+The directions can be altered by the *Vertical* and *Horizontal* radio buttons and the *Invert Zoom Direction* option.
       Dolly
-         :guilabel:`Dolly` zooming works similarly to :guilabel:`Continue` zooming except that zoom speed is constant.
+         *Dolly* zooming works similarly to *Continue* zooming except that zoom speed is constant.
       Vertical
          Moving up zooms out and moving down zooms in.
       Horizontal
          Moving left zooms in and moving right zooms out.
 Invert Zoom Direction
-   Inverts the Zoom direction for :guilabel:`Dolly` and :guilabel:`Continue` zooming.
+   Inverts the Zoom direction for *Dolly* and *Continue* zooming.
 Invert Wheel Zoom Direction
    Inverts the direction of the mouse wheel zoom.
 NDOF device